This festive turkey biryani recipe is the BEST way to use up your holiday turkey.

-I’m reluctant to call this a leftover turkey recipe because, really, this recipe is worth setting aside cooked turkey to make.
-But I guess it is what it is lol – a festive way to make use of leftovers.
+I’m honestly reluctant to call this a leftover turkey recipe because, really, this recipe is worth setting aside cooked turkey to make.
+So if you’re wondering what to do with leftover turkey or even leftover cooked chicken, this recipe will absolutely blow you away.

 This turkey biryani has everything you’d expect to find in regular biryani: whole spices, ground spices, caramelized onions, ginger, and garlic.